 Fluoride can also help reduce tooth sensitivity.

-By strengthening the enamel:
+By strengthening the tooth enamel:

-• sensory stimuli are transmitted less intensely
+• stimuli are transmitted less strongly

 • the tooth surface becomes more resistant